Zimbabwe crisis: Who are the key players?

 General Constantino Chiwenga

-He was sanctioned by the European Union, United States and New Zealand in 2002 before being promoted to commander general of the Zimbabwe combined armed forces in 2003, according to the BBC.
+He was sanctioned by the European Union, United States and New Zealand in 2002 before being promoted to commander general of Zimbabwe's combined armed forces in 2003, according to the BBC.

 On Nov.
 13, he warned that the military would step in if its historical political allies continued to be removed or targeted.